klaasnotfound/epex-spot-forecast/README.md

 | `4`      | `256`       | `1436305` | `20.72`            | `12.00`              | `0.78`            |
 | 4        | 384         | 3211217   | 20.80              | 12.06                | 0.72              |

 The best performance was achieved by a 4-layer GRU with 256 hidden units per layer.
 On average, blended GRU price predictions were `0.78 EUR` closer to the intraday price than the day-ahead price, the standard deviation was `13.49 EUR` (an improvement of `20.49 EUR`).
-While the performance is comparable, it definitely seems preferable to use the LSTM that requires only a fifth of the parameters.
+While the performance is comparable to the LSTM model, it definitely seems preferable to use the LSTM, which requires only a fifth of the parameters.

 </details>